Wilhelm-Fermey/Push_Swap/README.md

 #   Push_Swap
 ##  Description

-📍  This project asks you to sort data on a stack, with a limited set of instructions, in as few moves as possible.
-To succeed, you will have to manipulate  different sorting algorithms and choose the most appropriate solution(s) for an optimized sorting of the data.
+📍  This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.
+To make this happen, we have to manipulate various sorting algorithms and choose the most appropriate solution for optimized data sorting.
 📘 📊